Seeking Legal Advice: Your Compass in Dispute Resolution

 A Stepping Stone to Stronger Negotiations

 Seeking legal advice early can help to guide you in early negotiations or before mediation.
+It can also help you decide what outcome you are seeking and is it feasible to achieve it.
+You may discover you’ll need to compromise to get what you want.

-You will be better positioned to negotiate with greater clarity and confidence, whether directly or in a mediated environment.
 Investing in legal advice to understand your legal standing might seem expensive but can save you time and money in the long run.
 Consider what is at stake.
 Weigh up the risks of not getting legal advice versus the benefits legal advice can bring.

 To discuss your situation, and get connected with people that can help, reach out to our Assistance team.